JCCyC/hdbdos-16k/README-16K.txt

 - ERNO appears as HPOINT when opening a program in a CoCo 3
 - Errors in disk functions are not correctly intercepted - program silently ends instead
+- WIDTH 51/64 should set PMODE to 4 and guarantee PCLEAR >= 4.
+Moreover,
+  PMODE < 4 should force text screen.

 TO DO: